Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # For handling errors, we can define and export a React component in `error.tsx`.

-# since `date fetching` in typically fast, we will intentionally delay the component rendering.
+# since `date fetching` is typically fast, we will intentionally delay the component rendering.

 # In order to manage data fetching states we have to add a `loading.tsx` file for loading in .tsx file with a react component for the loading state and an `error.tsx` file with client component to handle error states.

+## Lec 65 - JSON Server Setup (3:25)

+# JSON Server Setup steps:

+1).
+Install JSON Server package from npm using `npm i json-server@0.17.4` command, 2). create `db.json` file in root directory of the project, where this act as a data source (database), 3). at root directory of the project create `server.js` file, 4).
+Run json-server using `node server` command,